syncfusion-content/javascript-docs/js/Grid/Accessibility.md

 To change the keyboard interaction keys for the grid actions mentioned in above table, modify the corresponding properties of Grid [`keySettings`](https://help.syncfusion.com/api/js/ejgrid#members:keysettings).

-The default key for "SaveRequest" is "Enter" key and in the following code example, we have changed it to "F3".
+The default key for moving to next page in grid is "PageDown" key and in the following code example, we have changed it to "Right Arrow".

 {% highlight html %}
 <div id="Grid"></div>